nmathew98/serve/README.md

   The names of the file must always be lowercase and if it is multi-word, the words are separated by a hyphen.

-- All routes must adhere to the `Route` interface.
+- All routes must extend the `BaseRoute` abstract class and provide an implementation of the abstract `use` method.

+- The package comes with routes defined for the api and routes for uploading and removing files at `/api`, `/storage/upload` and `/storage/remove`.

+- The default `/api` route uses GraphQL.

-- Add your mutations, queries, subscriptions and types to `src/external/routes/api/mutations`, `src/external/routes/api/queries`, `src/external/routes/api/subscriptions` and `src/external/routes/api/types` respectively.
+  Add your mutations, queries, subscriptions and types to `src/external/routes/api/mutations`, `src/external/routes/api/queries`, `src/external/routes/api/subscriptions` and `src/external/routes/api/types` respectively.

   Each GraphQL query, mutation, type or subscription must be in a folder with the same name as the file within it with a default function export.